rasmus-kirk/website/index.md

 ---

 Hi, I am Rasmus Kirk.
-I have a bachelors in computer science from Aarhus University, Denmark, and I am working on getting a master degree.
+I have a bachelors in computer science from Aarhus University, Denmark, and I am working on getting a masters degree.
 I have a part-time job at the cryptocurrency firm, Concordium, as a student worker.
 I like Rust and Haskell.
 I am also currently learning Japanese.